manuelarte/gowasp/README.md

 > [!IMPORTANT]
 > Never use outdated hashing algorithms like MD5.

-To solve it, the best solution is to use up to date hashing algorithms, like `bcrypt`, `scrypt` or `PBKDF2`.
+To solve it, the best solution is to use up-to date hashing algorithms, like `bcrypt`, `scrypt` or `PBKDF2`.
 + Change the MD5 hashing algorithm for [pbkdf2](https://pkg.go.dev/golang.org/x/crypto/pbkdf2).
 + Use a different salt for every user.
 + Repeat #Scenario 2 and check that the same password generates different hashes.